xapantu/slides-smt/counting/counting.md

 The previous algorithm transforms every array reads and write into an array constraint.
 This is not very efficient, because the underlying SMT solver has no clue regarding the consistency of the values it provides for an array read.
-That's why it was interesting to change this algorithm to make it work with a usual array theory of an SMT solver.
+That's why it is interesting to change this algorithm to make it work with a usual array theory of an SMT solver.
+The algorithm then has to take into account the decision that the SMT solver when it outputs the constraints, so as the result is consistent (i.e. the arrays are not defined twice).

 Unfortunately, as our algorithm operates outside of the solver, the interactions they can have are quite limited.
 Thus, it is important to understand how the